-NMFS's fishway prescription would require that all passage effectiveness studies for eel, shad, and Atlantic salmon, begin at the start of the first migratory season after fishways are operational.
+NMFS's fishway prescription would require that all passage effectiveness studies for eel, alosines, and Atlantic salmon, begin at the start of the second migratory season after fishways are operational.
 The existing upstream fishway and downstream bypass are currently operational, and thus the effectiveness studies for the Atlantic salmon that use those fishways could, in theory, be conducted during the start of the first migratory season.
-However, as discussed in detail in section 3.3.4.2, Upstream Passage Performance Standard and Effectiveness Testing and Kelt Passage Performance Standard and Effectiveness Testing, the studies on upstream migrating adult Atlantic salmon and downstream migrating kelts would require salmon that are imprinted to habitats upstream of the project, and thus motivated to migrate upstream of the bypass that is capable of providing 5 percent attraction flows.
-Bruce Haines recommends operating the bypass with 5 percent attraction flows, 365 days per year.
-The levelized cost of operating the bypass with 5 percent attraction flows, 365 days per year would be \$190,095.
-We discuss this specific component of Bruce Haines recommendation below in the section title, Operating Period for the Downstream Bypass.
+However, as discussed in detail in section 3.3.4.2, Upstream Passage Performance Standard and Effectiveness Testing and Kelt Passage Performance Standard and Effectiveness Testing, the studies on upstream migrating adult Atlantic salmon and downstream migrating kelts would require salmon that are imprinted to habitats upstream of the project, and thus motivated to migrate upstream of the Mattaceunk Project.

-Mattaceunk Project.
 This requirement necessitates stocking smolts upstream of the project, which would be imprinted to those habitats, migrate out to sea, and return on average, 2 years later to be telemetry tagged and used in the effectiveness studies.
+If smolts are stocked in the first year after any new license is issued, adults would not likely return until at least the third year after any new license is issued.
 Thus, effectiveness studies for upstream migrating adult Atlantic salmon and downstream migrating kelts could not occur within the time constraints of NMFS's prescription.
 Consequently, NMFS's prescription lacks substantial evidence as to its need.
-Therefore, we do not recommend that there be a requirement in any new license to begin the upstream adult or downstream kelt effectiveness studies at the start of the first migratory season after the fishways are operational.
+Therefore, we do not recommend that there be a requirement in any new license to begin the upstream adult or downstream kelt effectiveness studies at the start of the second migratory season after the fishways are operational.